White savior: White savior industrial complex

 Cole's response became a viral phenomenon, and The Guardians Bhakti Shringarpure reflected on the supportive Internet response to the Kony 2012 political campaign, "With the prevalence of campaigns, apps and games calling on us to help without really putting ourselves out, it seems that the white saviour idea is still alive and well – but now, the mode is digital."
 Heather Laine Talley, writing in Saving Face: Disfigurement and the Politics of Appearance, said of the response to Cole coining the term, "The very idea of the white savior industrial complex was met with both celebration and rage.
 Cole was alternately described as a truth teller and as a racist."
 Talley summarized Cole's response to his critics, "Ultimately, Cole implores Western (white) do-gooders to rethink doing good in two ways.
 First, own up to the motives that drive philanthropic interventions, so that personal catharsis does not subsume the real need of others.
 Second, consider the structural underpinnings and historical legacies that together sustain the very infrastructure of the problems that captivate our activist hearts."

 Tim Engles, writing in Rhetorics of Whiteness: Postracial Hauntings in Popular Culture, Social Media, and Education, concurred with Cole's assessment, "The lack of real-world efficacy of their efforts, and the apparent unwillingness of most to go any further than such limited and self-aggrandizing steps, suggests that mere validation of white racial privilege was indeed the most significant outcome."

 In essence, Cole's concept of the "White Savior Industrial Complex" refers explicitly to the damaging effects of white saviors who prioritize a "big emotional experience" achieved through minor acts of charity or activism over tackling larger issues like systematic oppression and corruption that plague many nations around the world – notably, issues that are often directly caused or perpetuated by the United States.

-Feminist and postcolonial scholarship

-Later feminist and postcolonial scholarship has expanded Cole’s concept, framing the white savior industrial complex as a form of cultural neocolonialism that sustains racialized and gendered hierarchies of care.
-Some analysts note that humanitarian media and celebrity campaigns often center on Western emotion and visibility rather than local autonomy, reproducing older colonial narratives of rescue under the guise of compassion.

-Building on these critiques, scholars also contend that white-savior narratives reproduce a form of cultural neocolonialism in which care is racialized and gendered.
-Western (often white, middle-class) benefactors are centered as rescuers while local knowledge, individuality, and political agency are marginalized.